Fall Horseback Rides Rides

 Reservations

-Reservations can be made by calling (406) 646-7246 or (208) 558-7077 If an after-hour situation develops, we can be reached by cell phone at (208) 390-8883.
-During the off-season, after phone call approval, rides may even be booked by e-mail. halo@yellowstonehorses.com
+Reservations can be made by calling (208) 558-7077 If an after-hour situation develops, we can be reached by cell phone at (208) 390-8883.
+During the off-season, after speaking with someone by phone, rides may even be booked by e-mail. halo@yellowstonehorses.com

 Licenses and Permits